Cold and flu in babies.

 All you need to know about cold and flu in babies!

 Winter has come, which means that cold and flu season is upon us.
-A change in weather coupled together with a new virus attack can make matters worse in most households.
+A change in weather coupled together with a new virus attack can make matters worse in most households, especially for babies.

 If you have a baby below one year of age, this is a time of anxiety.
-Though babies acquire natural immunity through mother’s breastmilk, there are times when they contract a cold or the flu.
+Though babies acquire natural immunity through mother’s breast milk, there are times when they can contract a cold or the flu.
 Studies have shown that babies get six to eight cold attacks before their first birthday.
-Thus, protecting the whole family, especially the younger ones from cold and flu is crucial.
+Thus, protecting the whole family, especially cold and flu in babies is crucial.

 What is a cold and the flu?